There’s one sure-fire way to ensure that you both end intercourse in a glow of sensation.

 5 Things You Need to Know Before Achieving Simultaneous Orgasms

-It is the responsibility of both partners to build up to their own orgasms separately.
-It’s only by creating your own orgasm that you both can “explode” together.
+It is the responsibility of both partners to build up to their own orgasms separately through sexual stimulation.
+The only way is by creating your own orgasm so you both can “explode” together.

 Here are some simple steps to make that happen.

 Both partners need to know how to bring themselves to orgasm.

 If you’ve never had an orgasm before, trying to achieve a simultaneous orgasm is like trying to walk before you run.

 If you’ve never driven a car, why would you try driving on the Autobahn?
 Step number one: ladies, discover the female orgasm.
 Men, explore the path to ejaculate.
 Both partners need to be responsible for their own arousal during intercourse.